staplesinLA/denoising_DIHARD18/README.md

    * The option ``-v /absolute/path/to/dihard/data:/data`` mounts the folder where are stored the data into docker in the ``/data`` folder.
 The directory ``/absolute/path/to/dihard/data`` **must contain** a ``wav`` subdirectory.
-The results will be stored on the subfolder ``wav_pn_enhanced``.
+The results will be stored in the directories ``wav_pn_enhanced`` and ``vad``.

 ## Details

 1. Speech enhancement model

-   The scripts accept 16K, 16-bit mono audios.
+   The scripts accept 16 kHz, 16-bit monochannel WAV files.
 Please convert the audio format in advance.
 To easily rebuild the waveform, the input feature is log-power spectrum (LPS).
-As the model has dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which directly applys a mask on the original speech.
+As the model has dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which directly applies a mask on the original speech.
 Compared with "LPS" output, it can yield better speech intelligibility and fewer distortions.

-2. Vad module
+2. VAD module

-   The optional parameters of webrtcvad are aggressiveness mode (default=3) and hop length (default=30).
+   The optional parameters of WebRTC VAD are aggressiveness mode (default=3) and hop length (default=30).
 The default settings are tuned on the development set of the first DIHARD challenge.
 For the development set, here is the comparison between original speech